NrgXnat/xsync/README.md

 If you haven't previously run this build, it may take a while for all of the dependencies to download.

 You can verify your completed build by looking in the folder **build/libs**.
-It should contain a files named something like **xsync-plugin-*-1.0.jar**.
+It should contain  files named something like **xsync-plugin-*-1.0.jar**.
 This is the plugin jar that you can install in your XNAT's **plugins** folder.

 # System Requirements #